ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 }
 ```

-We will use "UserDataSource" as our identifier:
+We will use "UserDataSource" as our identifier.
+This name should not be reused for other data sources.
 ```scala
 override val identifier: String = "UserDataSource"
 ```